hazae41/saumon/README.md

 ### Definition

-All macros must be regular functions (not arrow), with one dollar before and one dollar after their name
+All macros must be named with one dollar before and one dollar after their name

 ```ts
 function $log$(x: string) {